bluguja/roses/README.md

 # ROSE APP
 Welcome to the roses app.
-This app was created so as the use can interact seamlessly with the app.the app...
+This app was created so as the use can interact seamlessly with the app.The app is supposes to be updated with types of roses that the user has in mind.
+The method to do that is shown in the 'Usage' section of this README

 ## Restful Routes and CRUD Actions